 Issuers must submit Final SOB and EOC documents to AHCT in both English and in Spanish upon approval by the CID.
 Each final, approved EOC and SOB should be combined in a portable document format (PDF) and submitted through the System for Electronic Rate and Form Filing ("SERFF") Plan Management System.
 The SOB should appear as the first document in the combined PDF.
 The purpose for this formatted approach is to enhance a consumer's shopping experience by permitting the consumer to easily review the cost sharing and contract by company and plan design.
-Additional submission instructions, such as file naming conventions, will be provided in the forthcoming 2018 AHCT QHP Application.
+Additional submission instructions, such as file naming conventions, will be provided in the forthcoming 2019 AHCT QHP Application.

-Summary of Benefits and Coverage (SBC): Issuers are also required to prepare a SBC for each plan design and plan variation, including each of the coverage examples defined by HHS for each QHP offered through the AHCT marketplace.
-AHCT expects to display this information to consumers via a link or URL provided by the Issuer.
+• Summary of Benefits and Coverage (SBC): Issuers are also required to prepare a SBC for each plan design and plan variation, including each of the coverage examples defined by HHS for each QHP offered through the AHCT marketplace.
+AHCT expects to provide consumer access to this information via SBC URLs submitted by the Issuer.